French Space Command

 The French Space Command (Commandement de l'Espace, CdE) is a formation of the French Air and Space Force, which deals with space issues.
 It supersedes the Joint Space Command, which was created in 2010.

+History

+The CdE will host a JASDF liaison officer in July 2026.

 Mission

 A formation of the Ministry of the Armed Forces, the JSC is placed under the authority of the Chief of the Defence Staff (France).
 Within the Defense staff, it is under the supervision of the Deputy Chief of Operations.